Prayers of the Faithful This Week

 Option 2

-That N. and all who have died may be brought by the angels into the eternal light and joy of God's presence in heaven, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may rest in the mercy and love of God, let us pray to the Lord.Lord, hear our prayer.

 Edit Prayers